RoozbehBandpey/containers-with-go/README.md

 `$ hostname`

-You'll see it has inherited the hostname from your host machine, but you can now change the hostname by just typing `hostname <new hotname>`
+You'll see it has inherited the hostname from your host machine, but you can now change the hostname by just typing `hostname <new hotname>` without affecting on what is on host machine

 NOTE: